 The resulting food can cause a number of serious long-term problems, ranging from joint and bone malformations to nutritional deficiencies.

-Consequently, we always encourage owners to avoid homemade foods and stick to commercial options instead.
+Consequently, we always encourage owners to avoid homemade foods and stick to the well established, best dog food brands that are already on the market instead.

 However, if you are set on making a homemade food for your dog, be sure to work closely with your vet and a veterinary nutritionist.